jrandj/FPL-draft-picker/README.md

 FPL-draft-picker is a Python application for finding available players in the selected league that have a higher projected score than players already in the selected team.
-This application uses APIs available from draft.premierleague.com to obtain player data and then matches against the projections from fantasyfootballscout.co.uk.
+This application uses APIs available from `draft.premierleague.com` to obtain player data and then matches against the projections from `fantasyfootballscout.co.uk`.

 ## Output